The Pawnshop

 The Pawnshop is Charlie Chaplin's sixth film for Mutual Film Corporation.
 Released on October 2, 1916, it stars Chaplin in the role of assistant to the pawnshop owner, played by Henry Bergman.
 Edna Purviance plays the owner's daughter, while Albert Austin appears as an alarm clock owner who watches Chaplin in dismay as he dismantles the clock; the massive Eric Campbell's character attempts to rob the shop.

 This is one of Chaplin's more popular movies for Mutual, mainly for the slapstick comedy he was famous for at the time.

+The film is viewable free of charge on YouTube.

 Plot

 An assistant in a pawnshop run by Henry Bergman goes about his job in a comedic manner: insulting various eccentric customers and dusting an electric fan while it is running.
 Quarreling over a ladder, the assistant engages in a slapstick battles with his fellow pawnshop assistant and is fired.
 The pawnbroker gives the assistant a second chance because of his "eleven children"—a fiction which the assistant has hastily invented for the occasion.
 In the kitchen the assistant flirts with the pawnbroker's attractive daughter, helping her dry dishes by passing them through a clothes wringer.
 When a customer brings in an alarm clock to be pawned, the assistant engages in one of his most famous solo sustained comedy bits: He thoroughly examines the clock as if he were a physician and a jeweler.
 He disassembles the clock piece by piece, damaging it beyond repair, and carefully puts the pieces into the man's hat.
 He then sorrowfully informs him that the clock can not be accepted.

 A crook enters the store and pretends he wants to buy diamonds.
 The assistant, who has hidden in a trunk after another raucous dispute with his co-worker, spots the man trying to open the pawnshop's vault.
 The assistant emerges from the trunk, knocks the armed thief out.
 The assistant is congratulated by the pawnbroker and embraced by his daughter for his bravery and good deed.